 This means the vehicles in the subscription fleet remain in service for a longer period of time before being resold.
 The cars are continuously cycled through new subscribers, accumulating more miles and use before reaching the used market.
 Keeping the EVs in service longer spreads the residual value risk over a longer ownership period and multiple users.

 By retaining ownership longer and delaying resale, car subscription providers can help smooth out the sharp declines in EV residual values that are hurting automaker and fleet operator finances.
+Additionally, car subscriptions offer flexibility without the need for a long term commitment, allowing customers to enjoy the benefits of using an electric vehicle with the freedom to cancel anytime.

 Benefits of Using Car Subscriptions for EVs